microsoft/api-extractor.com-website/pages/tsdoc/tag_defaultvalue.md

 - Arbitrary rich text potentially spanning multiple lines, for example: <br/> `@defaultValue An instance of the {@link Widget} object`

-Thus, documentation templates should not assume that the value text will be consist entirely of code.
+Thus, documentation templates should not assume that the value text will consist entirely of code.

 **Usage example:**